-The MSAA Science scores provide reliable and valid information about important knowledge and skills in elementary, middle, and high school multidimensional science concepts that students with the most significant cognitive disabilities are attaining.
+The MSAA Science scores provide trustworthy information about important knowledge and skills in elementary, middle, and high school multidimensional science concepts that students with the most significant cognitive disabilities are attaining.

 Assumption 1.1.
 The content of the test represents the content of the standards (i.e., the Extended Performance Expectations).